 The design and installation of the crossings and culverts will follow appropriate guidance from the following documents:

 - CIRIA (1997).
-Culvert Design Manual Report 168 and C786F Culvert, screen and outfall manual; - SEPA, WAT-PS-06-02: Culverting of Watercourses Position Statement and Supporting Guidance v2 (2015); and - SEPA, WAT-SG-25, Engineering in the Water Environment Good Practice Guide River Crossings (November 2010).
+Culvert Design Manual Report 168; - SEPA, WAT-PS-06-02: Culverting of Watercourses Position Statement and Supporting Guidance v2 (2015); and - SEPA, WAT-SG-25, Engineering in the Water Environment Good Practice Guide River Crossings (November 2010).